What is a Cull Penny

 what-is-a-cull-penny

-So, when a coin is damaged or worn out, it is taken out of circulation, which we call a cull.
-So, I’m saying that a cull is any coin with some sort of defect, but typically people use the term to describe coins that are in mint condition.
+When a coin is damaged or worn out, it is taken out of circulation, which we call a cull.
+A cull is any coin with some sort of defect, but typically people use the term to describe coins that are in poor condition, not mint condition.

 In ancient times, money changers would use sieves to separate the good coins from the bad ones before selling them at market value.